-Douglas A. Lawson, 62, has been our Executive Vice President, Corporate Marketing and Strategy since November 2013, having joined Axcelis as Vice President Business Development in 2010, and holding the position of Senior Vice President of Strategic Initiatives beginning in 2011.
-Mr. Lawson also manages our Information Technology function.
-Prior to joining the Company in 2010, he held the position of General Manager of Luminus Devices from 2009 to 2010.
+Douglas A. Lawson, 63, has been our Executive Vice President, Corporate Marketing and Strategy since November 2013, having joined Axcelis as Vice President Business Development in 2010, and holding the position of Senior Vice President of Strategic Initiatives beginning in 2011.
+Prior to joining the company in 2010, he held the position of General Manager of Luminus Devices from 2009 to 2010.
 He has over 30 years of experience in the technology industry and has held numerous executive and technical positions at BTU International, PRI Automation, Digital Equipment and Intel.